Ballin' (Mustard and Roddy Ricch song): Critical reception

 The song was widely acclaimed by music critics.
 Charles Holmes of Rolling Stone magazine called it "a song of the year contender", while Complex and Billboard both named it as a "standout track" on the album.
 Pitchfork magazine included "Ballin'" in its list of The Best Rap Songs of 2019 and called it "the centerpiece of Mustard's underappreciated album Perfect Ten".
 Complex later named it the Best Song of 2019, calling it "a feel-good anthem so infectious you'll need antibiotics just to stop running it back".

 Chart performance

-"Ballin has become Mustard's highest charting song in the US, peaking at number 11 on the Billboard Hot 100.
+"Ballin'" was at the time Mustard's highest charting song in the US, peaking at number 11 on the Billboard Hot 100.
 It was also Roddy Ricch's highest charting song, until he surpassed it a week later, with the release of his album track "The Box", which eventually reached number 1 on the chart.
 It reached number one on Billboard's Rhythmic Songs chart, becoming Mustard's second number one following "Pure Water" and Ricch's first number one.
 The song also topped the Rap Airplay chart.